 Otherwise, they claim, humanity has no chance of survival.

-In Germany, a book called Das Ende des Kapitalismus (Englisch: The End of Capitalism) is a bestseller and its author, Ulrike Hermann, has become a regular guest on all the talk shows.
+In Germany, a book called Das Ende des Kapitalismus (Englisch: The End of Capitalism) is a bestseller and its author, Ulrike Herrmann, has become a regular guest on all the talk shows.
 She openly promotes a planned economy, although this has already failed once in Germany—just like everywhere else it has been tried.

 Unlike under classical socialism, in a planned economy, companies are not nationalized, they are allowed to remain in private hands.
 But it is the state that specifies precisely what and how much is produced.